ukrocks007/onlineTODOList/README.md

 This will build optimised frontend and save it in build directory in frontend.

-You can use SimpleHTTPServer of python or serve of ruby to host the build folder.
+You can use SimpleHTTPServer of python or httpd of ruby to host the build folder.

 ```
 cd build